Dinosaurs for kids have always been a source of interest .

 Next get them to round up or down to the nearest 5.
 For example if the dino was 31metres long, they would round it down to 30m to make the calculations easier later on.
 [Not as essential with older kids as they can estimate part of a square when drawing]

-They have to repeat this with the height and then draw the shape within those parameters.
+They have to repeat this with the height, using the same scale as the length and then draw the shape within those parameters.
 Sound easy?
 Give it a try!

 Makes a great display with all the dinos cut out and mounted on a dino themed landscape!